hpi-schul-cloud/integration_schulcloud/README.md

-# Schul-Cloud Nextcloud integration
+# HPI Schul-Cloud Nextcloud integration

-This app adds a dashboard item to see your main Schul-Cloud notifications.
+This app adds a dashboard item to see your main HPI Schul-Cloud notifications.

 ## Releases